 If you prefer to estimate your fertilizer needs, there are a few things to keep in mind.
 Phosphorous, and some of the trace elements, even when present in the soil in sufficient quantities, are only available to plants within a fairly narrow pH range.
 Keeping your soil pH at 5.5-6.5 should be adequate for most plants.

 Fertilizers can either be natural, or you can use dry or granular fertilizers that are either quick or slow release.
 You can use either type if you are going to plant now.
 If you are going to delay planting until spring, wait and add the fertilizer then unless you are using natural fertilizers which break down slowly and will not leach out readily.
+A good DIY project for the fall.

 Natural fertilizers should be incorporated into the soil when you turn it over, especially phosphorous (bone meal, rock phosphate), as it doesn’t move readily through the soil.
 Dry or granular fertilizers can be sprinkled on the surface and raked into the top few inches of soil.